 |Open Access Print Page|

-Open access (OA) is a publishing practice that allows digital, online access to articles and book chapters free of charge and free of most copyright and licensing restrictions.
+Open access (OA) publications are digital, online, free of charge, and free of most copyright and licensing restrictions.

-Use this site to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement.
+Use SHERPA/RoMEO to find a summary of permissions that are normally given as part of each publisher's copyright transfer agreement.